Home / Articles / Dining / The (Gr)Ate Outdoors: Boston

 Back Bay

 Between Newbury and Boylston streets alone, this area boasts enough great patios to make most other cities jealous.
 Longtime favorites include such famed spots as upscale comfort food emporium Stephanie’s on Newbury, fresh fish hot spot Atlantic Fish Company, steak destination Abe & Louie’s, traditional French mainstay La Voile and wine bar/Italian eatery Piattini.
 Other faves that have popped up in more recent times are Eva, which took over the enormous outdoor space formerly occupied by the popular Cafeteria; modern French stand-out Rochambeau, ensconced within the Hynes Convention Center; and Michael Serpa’s latest seafood concept Little Whale Oyster Bar.
-Over at the Prudential Center, several open-air dining destinations are available, including famed chef Jody Adams’ Mediterranean-themed seafood restaurant Porto, internationally influenced tavern Earls Kitchen + Bar and Eataly Boston’s ground-floor Il Patio di Eataly and the rooftop deck at Terra.
+Over at the Prudential Center, several open-air dining destinations are available, including famed chef Jody Adams’ Mediterranean-themed seafood restaurant Porto (now presenting its second season of the "Amalfi Coast Patio Experience, complete with lush greenery and lemon adornments), internationally influenced tavern Earls Kitchen + Bar, Eataly Boston’s ground-floor Il Patio di Eataly and the rooftop deck at Terra.
 There’s still even more al fresco noshing to be had at locales off the main drags, including Jason Santos’ Southern-themed Buttermilk & Bourbon on Commonwealth Avenue and romantic Mexican hideaway Casa Romero on Gloucester Street.

 South End